wangyz1999/digit-line-processing-creative-coding/README.md

 4. Press the "Run" button in the IDE to compile and run the sketch.

 Alternatively, you can explore and modify these sketches using the [Processing Development Environment (PDE)](https://processing.org/reference/environment/), which provides a straightforward way to work with Processing projects.

-## Contributions

-Contributions, ideas, and suggestions are always welcome!
-If you're interested in contributing to a project or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License